coderefinery/cmake/_episodes/06-compilers.md

 ---
 ## CMake find functions
 As you develop code and your code base grow, you will most certainly depend upon external packages or libraries.
-When you are going to share your code, which you will because you do research which is repeatable, verifyable and there is other coming after you who will depend upon your work, you can not assume where these packages or libraries are installed.
+When you share your code, which you will because you do research which is repeatable && verifiable (in addition there is other coming after you who will depend upon your work), you can not assume where these packages or libraries are installed.

 CMake provides several find functions, which you can use to search for files or libraries:
 ```cmake